REVIEW:

 existing holes can be used and if they do not match with the Vertical

-Adjustment Plate, the needed hole(s) can be drilled in the Vertical Adjustment
+Adjustment Plate, the needed hole(s) can be drilled in the Vertical

-may feel about drilling holes in their kayak.
+it your selfer" may feel about drilling holes in their kayak.

 The next step in the process was to install the Blade Housing.
 At first